 Robert J. Foster

-Robert J. Foster is Professor of Anthropology and Visual and Cultural Studies, and Richard L. Turner Professor of Humanities at the University of Rochester.
-His research interests include globalisation, corporations, commercial media and material culture.
-His books include Materializing the Nation: Commodities, Consumption, and Media in Papua New Guinea (Indiana, 2002); Coca-Globalization: Following Soft Drinks from New York to New Guinea (Palgrave, 2008); and Art, Artifact, Commodity: Perspectives on the P.G.T.
-Black Collection (Buffalo Society of Natural Sciences, 2015; co-edited with Kathryn H. Leacock).
+Robert J. Foster is Professor of Anthropology and Visual and Cultural Studies, and Richard L. Turner Professor of Humanities at the University of Rochester, and Adjunct Professor at the Institute for Culture and Society, Western Sydney University.
+He has published widely on globalisation, nation making, corporations, commercial media and material culture.
+His books include Materializing the Nation: Commodities, Consumption and Media in Papua New Guinea (2002); Coca-Globalization: Following Soft Drinks from New York to New Guinea (2008); and Art, Artifact, Commodity: Perspectives on the P.G.T.
+Black Collection (2017, co-edited with Kathryn H. Leacock).

 The Moral Economy of Mobile Phones »